 STAR-PREP Science Training for Advancing Biomedical Research Postbaccalaureate Program

 The Science Training for Advancing Biomedical Research Post-baccalaureate Research Education Program (STAR-PREP) is a 1-year mentored research training program designed to encourage and prepare recent baccalaureate graduates coming from underrepresented groups in the biomedical sciences for successful entry into a top-notch graduate program.
-The program is intended for students who are interested in obtaining additional skills to prepare them for entry into a PhD or MD/PhD combined program.
-The program is not for students who are interested in applying to stand alone MD programs.
+The program is intended for students who are interested in obtaining additional skills to prepare them for entry into a PhD programs.
+The program is not for students who are interested in applying to MD programs.

 STAR-PREP is supported by an NIH PREP R25 grant through the National Institute of General Medical Sciences.
 It is administered by The University of Maryland Greenebaum Comprehensive Cancer Center (UMGCCC) and the University of Maryland School of Medicine (UM SOM) at the University of Maryland Baltimore (UMB) campus.
 The program also receives support from the Graduate Program in Life Sciences (GPILS) at the UMB campus.

 - Tuition remission for courses deemed necessary to enhance preparedness for graduate school

 - Ability to take graduate courses at the University of Maryland Baltimore campus or undergraduate courses at other University of Maryland Universities.